Practice hub

 German conjugates verbs based on the subject pronoun (ich, du, er/sie/es, wir, ihr, sie/Sie).
 Many high-frequency verbs are irregular — sein, haben, werden, wissen, sehen, lesen, essen, sprechen, fahren, geben, nehmen — which means table study only gets you so far.
 Real speaking fluency requires the form to fire instantly when you hear the pronoun.

-Twitch-reaction games train conjugation as procedural memory tied to the pronoun.
-Five to ten minutes a day for a few weeks is enough to stop pausing mid-sentence to think.
+Twitch-reaction games can build conjugation as procedural memory tied to the pronoun.
+For many learners, five to ten minutes a day over a few weeks is enough to start pausing less mid-sentence.

 The high-frequency irregulars: sein (to be), haben (to have), werden (to become), gehen (to go), kommen (to come), sehen (to see), lesen (to read), essen (to eat), sprechen (to speak), fahren (to go/drive), geben (to give), nehmen (to take).
 These appear in nearly every German sentence.

-With 5–10 minutes of focused drilling per day on the high-frequency verbs, most learners stop pausing mid-sentence within 4–6 weeks.
-The trick is daily reps under time pressure, not long study sessions.
+With 5–10 minutes of focused daily drilling on the high-frequency verbs, many learners notice they pause less mid-sentence after a few weeks.
+People learn at different speeds — what tends to matter is daily reps under light time pressure, more than long study sessions.